SouthKartman/Test-Quiz-App/README.md

 # Simple Front-End Template Test

-This project is a simple front-end template test using HTML and Sass.
+This project is a simple front-end template test using HTML and Stylus.
 It provides a basic structure for web development projects and can be used as a starting point for creating stylish and responsive web pages.
 <br><br>

 ![image](https://github.com/SouthKartman/Test-Quiz-App/assets/93534577/4f0e6241-443b-483c-9af9-d4cc2c14c6a8)